jakeharris/color-guard/README.md

 We assume that the devices do not generate interrupts: whenever an event occurs, the device raises a bit flag in the variable Flags and stores the last event in the buffer.
 There is storage for only one event on each device.
 Note that devices raise the flags in the variable Flags, but the function Server does not reset the flags in Flags.
 It is your responsibility to reset the corresponding flag as/when appropriate.

 Your code must process events such that you miss as few events without forking processes or threads: we assume that there is no real time OS support.
 You will be provided three files: common.h, devices.o, and lab1.c.
 You are not allowed to modify the file common.h or the main function in the lab1.c file.
 In the file lab1.c, you must develop your code INSIDE the function Control().
 You may add global variables or routines (functions, methods) in the file lab1.c.
-To compile your program, you must type: `cc-o lab1 devices.o lab1.c -lm` where
+To compile your program, you must type: `cc -o lab1 devices.o lab1.c -lm` where

 - `devices.o` is the object file that emulates devices generating events